+Here’s an easy salsa pasta salad, embellished with avocado, corn, and bell peppers, that can become a summertime staple.
 Has pasta salad gone out of fashion?
-Maybe not, but I sure don’t see it served as often as I did, say, a decade or two ago (I’m dating myself here).
+Maybe not, but I sure don’t see it served as often as I did, say, a decade or two ago ).
 But if so, I’d like to make a case for bringing them back.

 Your favorite salsa plus a little vinaigrette give it all the flavor it needs.
 A nice bonus is that as a tasty room temperature dish it’s a nice change of pace from sandwiches for your portable lunch for work and school.